eminwux/sbsh/examples/profiles/README.md

 **`inheritEnv`** (optional, default: `true`)

-- When `true`: session inherits all environment variables from the parent process
+- When `true`: terminal inherits all environment variables from the parent process
-- When `false`: session starts with a minimal environment; only variables you specify in `env` are available
+- When `false`: terminal starts with a minimal environment; only variables you specify in `env` are available
 - Use `false` for reproducible, isolated environments
 - Use `true` when you want access to your full environment (PATH, SSH_AUTH_SOCK, etc.)